jlpteaching/comparch/modules/gem5/_posts/2200-04-01-assignment3.md

 ## Compile gem5 to execute RISC-V binaries

 First, we need to create a gem5 simulator binary that can execute RISC-V code.
-As of the writing of this assignment (Winter 2022), each *target* ISA that you want to run requires a different gem5 build.
+As of the writing of this assignment ({{ site.data.course.quarter }}), each *target* ISA that you want to run requires a different gem5 build.
 To compile gem5 to execute RISC-V binaries, we will use the default build options file for RISC-V: `build_opts/RISCV`.

 **Important Note**: For this assignment you need Python 3.8 or newer.
 If you're using *CSIF machines or any machine that has older version of Python* (e.g., 3.6), you need to follow an additional step that we describe here, **before** compiling gem5 RISC-V binary.
 As shown [in this patch](https://gem5-review.googlesource.com/c/public/gem5/+/55863/2/src/python/gem5/components/boards/abstract_board.py), you are required to slightly modify the file located at `gem5/src/python/gem5/components/boards/abstract_board.py`.

     1. Remove only `, final` part in line #40.
     2. Remove the `@final` in line #239.